comunica/Article-SSWS2020-AMF/content/evaluation.md

 Based on our LDF server and Comunica implementations that were discussed in [](#implementation), we defined five experiments, corresponding to our five research questions from [](#problem-statement).
 For each experiment, we introduce hypotheses that will be statistically tested based on our results.
-The declararive configuration files for running these experiments with Comunica Bencher are present on [GitHub](https://github.com/comunica/Experiments-AMF){:.mandatory} under an open license, and can be started from scratch by _executing a single command_.
+The declararive configuration files for running these experiments with Comunica Bencher are present on [GitHub](https://github.com/comunica/Experiments-AMF) under an open license, and can be started from scratch by _executing a single command_.
 Furthermore, all raw results and scripts for analyzing them can be found in this same repository.

-Anonimize link to repo
-{:.todo}

-All of the following experiments have several things in common, unless indicated otherwise.
+All of the following experiments have several things in common.
 First, they are all executed using WatDiv with a dataset scale of 100, and a query count of 5 for the default query templates, leading to a total of 100 queries.
 Each experiment includes a warmup phase,